-During our chat I learned that according to a recent survey commissioned by Hasbro, Inc76 percent of Americans aren’t satisfied with the amount of quality time their family spends together.
+During our chat I learned that according to a recent survey commissioned by Hasbro, Inc 76% of Americans aren't satisfied with the amount of quality time their family spends together.

 The survey also indicated that when families do make time together that experience a positive boost in their mood, and thus their family dynamic.
 Dr. Christine Carter also noted that playing games can also help with skills such as teamwork when playing games, followed closely by parents who hoped their kids learn sportsmanship or problem solving.
 Games like Monopoly, Scrabble, and Game of Life, the three most popular games among families polled, provide opportunities for kids to learn these skills and others, such as strategy, communication and compromise.

 How to Care For Your Orchid to Keep it Alive